Finalizer: Use

 Finalization is mostly used for cleanup, to release memory or other resources: to deallocate memory allocated via manual memory management; to clear references if reference counting is used (decrement reference counts); to release resources, particularly in the resource acquisition is initialization (RAII) idiom; or to unregister an object.
 The amount of finalization varies significantly between languages, from extensive finalization in C++, which has manual memory management, reference counting, and deterministic object lifetimes; to often no finalization in Java, which has non-deterministic object lifetimes and is often implemented with a tracing garbage collector.
 It is also possible for there to be little or no explicit (user-specified) finalization, but significant implicit finalization, performed by the compiler, interpreter, or runtime; this is common in case of automatic reference counting, as in the CPython reference implementation of Python, or in Automatic Reference Counting in Apple's implementation of Objective-C, which both automatically break references during finalization.
 A finalizer can include arbitrary code; a particularly complex use is to automatically return the object to an object pool.

-Memory deallocation during finalization is common in languages like C++ where manual memory management is standard, but also occurs in managed languages when memory has been allocated outside of the managed heap (externally to the language); in Java this occurs with Java Native Interface (JNI) and ByteBuffer objects in New I/O (NIO).
+Memory deallocation during finalization is common in languages like C++ where manual memory management is standard, but also occurs in managed languages when memory has been allocated outside of the managed heap (externally to the language); in Java this occurs with Java Native Interface (JNI) and java.nio.ByteBuffer objects in java.nio.
 This latter can cause problems due to the garbage collector being unable to track these external resources, so they will not be collected aggressively enough, and can cause out-of-memory errors due to exhausting unmanaged memory – this can be avoided by treating native memory as a resource and using the dispose pattern, as discussed below.

 Finalizers are generally both much less necessary and much less used than destructors.
 They are much less necessary because garbage collection automates memory management, and much less used because they are not generally executed deterministically – they may not be called in a timely manner, or even at all, and the execution environment cannot be predicted – and thus any cleanup that must be done in a deterministic way must instead be done by some other method, most frequently manually via the dispose pattern.
 Notably, both Java and Python do not guarantee that finalizers will ever be called, and thus they cannot be relied on for cleanup.

 Due to the lack of programmer control over their execution, it is usually recommended to avoid finalizers for any but the most trivial operations.
 In particular, operations often performed in destructors are not usually appropriate for finalizers.
 A common anti-pattern is to write finalizers as if they were destructors, which is both unnecessary and ineffectual, due to differences between finalizers and destructors.
 This is particularly common among C++ programmers, as destructors are heavily used in idiomatic C++, following the resource acquisition is initialization (RAII) idiom.